 There are plenty of options on the policy menu:

 - Forestry offsets hold significant potential at the project level

 - ITMOs may offer another pathway in the not-too-distant future

 - There’s plenty of room for private-public partnerships, big and small

 - Subsidies to prevent existing forests from disappearing may make sense, too

 All of these ideas have their advantages and disadvantages.
 Regardless of which options we pursue, it’s essential we have strong accounting and monitoring systems, and standardized baselines (i.e. what would have happened without the offset).

 This study is a lot of things.
 Here’s what it’s not: an excuse to avoid reducing emissions at the source.
 Forests may buy us some time, but they won’t address the root of the climate change problem.

 We can think of the balance of CO2 and other greenhouse gases in the atmosphere like a bathtub that’s both filling up and draining at the same time.
 It doesn’t matter how quickly the tub is draining if the water is coming in even faster.

 Reforestation should absolutely be a piece of our climate strategy.
 But it’s exactly that: one piece, of many.
-As far as pulling carbon and other GHGs directly from the atmosphere, trees are still our best bet.
+Trees are still our best bet for pulling carbon directly from the atmosphere.
 They’re still not a substitute for a price on carbon or methane regulations or policies to enhance other carbon sinks.
 If we want to stop the tub from overflowing, we still need to turn off the tap.